 Although some studies suggest that Flomax can improve urinary symptoms in women, the majority of evidence suggests that Tamsulosin is moderately effective at best.

-Further long term studies are needed to evaluate the effectiveness of Flomax for women and the side effects that it can cause.
+We need further long-term studie to evaluate the effectiveness of Flomax for women and the side effects that it can cause.

 A large number of these studies have reported dangerous side effects associated with Flomax including; erectile dysfunction, hypotension, long-term incontinence, and floppy iris syndrome.